 - The FNZ observer protocols for the collection of photos should be reviewed to ensure that observers have sufficient instructions on what photos to collect, the purpose of the photos and how to collect high-quality images. - We appreciate that the working environment is particularly challenging for the collection of photos by observers, but there is little use in collecting photos for subsequent expert identification unless they are of good quality. - Multiple photos should be taken for each research question (e.g. species identification, sex, age, injuries) to maximise the chance of collecting a good photo. - One of the consistent challenges seen in photos was adequate lighting.
 In many situations, lighting was inadequate, which in turn frequently appeared to lead to loss of focus and lack of contrast.
 Adequate lighting is very important and should be considered when taking photos. - Camera quality is also important, as is ensuring that an observer is trained to use it.
 For example, adjusting the ISO setting to a higher value or making sure the automatic flash setting is on can help when there is inadequate lighting. - Accurate observer length measurements are a useful line of evidence for sex and age identification.
-However, no images included a tape measure for scale, and therefore the accuracy of the measurements could not be checked (e.g. for the expert to be able to determine whether the measurements were taken nose to tail rather than nose to flipper).
-As this has been identified as an issue in previous years, and may still be, the FNZ observer protocols for the collection of length measurements should be reviewed to ensure consistency, and body profile photos should include a tape measure to confirm measurement accuracy.
+However, only 17 images included a tape measure for scale, and of these images, the majority appear to have been measured nose to flipper-end (rather than nose to tail-end).
+This has also been identified as an issue in previous years.
+The FNZ observer protocols for the collection of length measurements should be reviewed to ensure consistency, and body profile photos should include a tape measure to confirm measurement accuracy.